 What Does A Virtual CIO Do?

-A virtual CIO represents a suite of IT services that covers the most important duties typically performed by an actual Chief Information Officer.
+A virtual CIO represents a suite of Managed IT services that cover the most important duties typically performed by an actual Chief Information Officer.
 Some of the services offered by a virtual CIO include:

 - IT architecture management